ryzosilerija/Social.media.app/README.md

-React (Frontend)

-Used React to build a responsive, modern user interface.
+Frontend Development (React)

+Built a responsive user interface using React.

-Managed state with useState and lifecycle with useEffect.
+Managed application state with useState and lifecycle events with useEffect.

-Components are modular: AuthPage handles login/register, ChatPage handles real-time messaging.

-Styling is inline and flexible, demonstrating dynamic UI design.

-Node.js + Express (Backend)
+Designed modular, reusable components for login and registration forms.

+Styled components using inline styling and CSS for a modern look and feel.

+Used Axios to communicate with the backend via HTTP requests.

+Backend Development (Node.js & Express)

-Built a RESTful API for authentication.
+Created a RESTful API using Express to handle authentication endpoints.

-Routes are modular (authRoutes.js) to keep code organized.
+Structured the backend with modular routes and middleware for maintainability.

-Error handling is implemented to provide meaningful responses.
+Implemented input validation and error handling to ensure robust server responses.

-Middleware like cors and express.json() ensures smooth frontend-backend communication.
+Used CORS and JSON parsing middleware to enable smooth frontend-backend communication.

-MongoDB + Mongoose (Database)

-Used MongoDB to store users.

-Schema design with Mongoose enforces validation (unique email, username).
+Database Design (MongoDB & Mongoose)

+Modeled user data using Mongoose schemas, including validation for unique usernames and emails.

-Demonstrates knowledge of NoSQL databases and how to structure data for real applications.
+Stored hashed passwords securely in MongoDB, demonstrating knowledge of NoSQL databases and data integrity.

-Authentication & Security
+Security & Authentication

-Passwords hashed using bcryptjs before storing in the database.
+Implemented secure password hashing using bcryptjs.

-Authentication endpoints validate input and prevent duplicate registrations.
+Validated input and prevented duplicate registrations to maintain security and reliability.

-Demonstrates secure handling of user credentials in real-world apps.

-Socket.IO (Real-Time Communication)

-Implemented WebSockets for real-time messaging.

-Users can send messages instantly to all connected clients without page reloads.

-Shows understanding of real-time architecture and client-server communication.
+Structured authentication logic to follow best practices for user management.

 Full-Stack Integration

-Frontend communicates with backend via Axios HTTP requests.

-Backend handles authentication, hashing, and sending JSON responses.

-Real-time chat bypasses HTTP using Socket.IO, combining REST and WebSocket protocols in one app.
+Integrated frontend and backend using HTTP requests for user registration and login.

+Designed clear data flow between client and server, handling success and error responses properly.

-Development Workflow
+Development Tools & Workflow

-Used Git & GitHub for version control, demonstrating collaborative development skills.
+Used Git for version control and GitHub to host the repository.

-Proper .gitignore setup to exclude node_modules and sensitive files.
+Set up .gitignore to exclude node_modules and sensitive files.

-Used nodemon for backend development for faster iteration.
+Used Nodemon for live-reloading during backend development.

+Demonstrated an understanding of environment setup, package management, and project structure.

+Knowledge Demonstrated

+By completing this project, the following programming and development skills were showcased:

+Frontend development with React and component-based architecture.

+Backend API development using Node.js and Express.

+Database modeling and interaction with MongoDB using Mongoose.

+Implementing secure authentication with hashed passwords.

+Handling HTTP requests and responses effectively.

+Structuring a project for maintainability and scalability.

+Using Git and GitHub for version control and collaboration.